 Day 15: Fly from Lukla to Kathmandu

 You’ll take a scenic flight from Lukla to Kathmandu.
 The flight takes about 45 minutes and it showcases the beauty of the Khumbu region.
 Upon arrival in Kathmandu, head to the hotel.
 If time permits, you can visit the heritage sites in the Kathmandu valley your own.
 You’ll take the rest of the remaining day.
-Overnight in Kathmandu.
+Overnight Stay Hotel with Breakfast in Kathmandu.

 Day 16: Departure from Kathmandu